Itinerary – Chiefs Weekend in Kansas City

 Day 1 – Friday

-Whether driving into town or flying through Kansas City International Airport, the only appropriate way to start your Chiefs weekend is with a little local barbecue.
+Whether driving into town or flying through the recently upgraded Kansas City International Airport, the only appropriate way to start your Chiefs weekend is with a little local barbecue.

-Make the trip out near Arrowhead—the site of your Sunday festivities—to sample ‘cue from LC’s Bar-B-Q, an unassuming yet decidedly delicious entrée into KC cuisine.
+Make the trip out near the stadium—the site of your Sunday festivities—to sample ‘cue from LC’s Bar-B-Q, an unassuming yet decidedly delicious entrée into KC cuisine.
 Tip: If you’ve never tried them, be sure to order the burnt ends—a local delicacy.

 After dinner, drop off your bags wherever you’re staying, then head out and hit the town:

 - Clubs and Nightlife: Make your way to the Power & Light District for late-night revelry at nightclubs like Shark Bar and Mosaic Ultra Lounge.
 Another essential bar for after-hours fun is the legendary Kelly’s Westport Inn in Westport, an old-school joint with a passionate following.

 - Cocktails and Craft Beer: Explore Kansas City’s booming craft beer scene in the East Crossroads at gems like Torn Label, Brewery Emperial, Border, Double Shift and Casual Animal.
 If you prefer something more refined, try cocktails at speakeasies like Swordfish Tom’s and The Hey!
 Hey!
 Club.

 Day 2 – Saturday

 Spend Saturday afternoon exploring some of Kansas City’s most-coveted attractions and coolest hangs.
 Sports aficionados consider the Negro Leagues Baseball Museum a must-visit, but even the most casual fan should know that the institution is a national treasure.

 Looking for something more casual?
 Try the Boulevard Brewing Co.
 Tours & Recreation Center, where guests of age can tour the brewery, sample dozens of varieties of suds and even play shuffleboard on the fourth floor Rec Deck.

 Celebrate a day well-spent in Kansas City by enjoying dinner on the Country Club Plaza, one of the city’s prime jewels.
 There, you’ll find fine dining at Eddie V’s and The Capital Grille (two well-known brands with plenty of local love) as well as more barbecue at Fiorella’s Jack Stack Barbecue and delicious steak and fried chicken at Rye.